-- 1. Charges incurred for any services or supplies that are not recommended and approved by your physician, - 2.
-Charges incurred by anyone other than you, the eligible employee, - 3.
-Charges incurred for services, supplies, treatments, or procedures that are not rendered for the treatment or correction of, or in connection with, a specific non-occupational bodily injury or illness, unless such charges are stated as covered in any applicable provision of this Plan, - 4.
-Charges incurred for treatment of infertility, - 5.
-Charges incurred for any type of marital examination or any other medical examination or test for check-up purposes were not necessary for treatment of an illness or injury, unless specified in your Plan of Benefits, - 6.
+- 1. Charges for treatment from any entity that is not part of the EPO unless to treat an emergency medical condition, except as directed by an EPO physician, - 2.
+Charges incurred for any services or supplies that are not recommended and approved by your physician, - 3.
+Charges incurred by anyone other than you, the eligible employee, - 4.
+Charges incurred for services, supplies, treatments, or procedures that are not rendered for the treatment or correction of, or in connection with, a specific non-occupational bodily injury or illness, unless such charges are stated as covered in any applicable provision of this Plan, - 5.
+Charges incurred for treatment of infertility, - 6.
+Charges incurred for any type of marital examination or any other medical examination or test for check-up purposes were not necessary for treatment of an illness or injury, unless specified in your Plan of Benefits, - 7.
 Charges incurred for services, treatments, or surgical procedures rendered in connection with an overweight condition or obesity unless you meet all of the following conditions and criteria: - a.
 Your Primary Care Physician has recommended the treatment; - b.
 Your Primary Care Physician states you are at least 100 pounds over your medically desirable weight; - c.
 You have a body mass index of 45 or more; - d.
 The obesity is a threat to your life due to life threatening co-morbidities, such as diabetes, heart disease, hypertension, etc.; - e.
 You have a documented history of unsuccessful attempts to reduce weight by more conservative measures; - f.
 You have successfully completed a psychiatric evaluation and have no psychiatric conditions which may reduce the chances the surgery will have long-term success; - g.
 You actively participate in a Disease Management program with Hines & Associates for six months prior to surgery which includes nutritional counseling and a weight reduction program; and - h.
 You have not had any form of bariatric surgery in the past.
 Revision bariatric surgeries are not covered under the Plan.